malramsay64/phd-thesis/01_Methods/Simulation_Conditions.md

 describe the steps for generating an equilibrium liquid at each of the temperatures studied in the production simulations where the data collection occurs.
+All simulations calculating the dynamics quantities comprise of 1024 trimer molecules.

 ### Initialisation